 Analyzing what to invest in and why for greater impact

 David explains that while impact investing is a newer player in the market, the same analysis strategies used to identify any good investment should apply to finding the right impact investment.
 You should ask questions and research the investment before you make a decision.
 Can you explain what the investment is?
 Do you know what the expected return is?
 What are the downsides?
 You need to understand the investment and be mindful of the impact.

 Impact investments often have a lower return rate, but that shouldn’t keep you from including them within your portfolio.
 David explores opportunities for impact investing in the secondary market, including Green Bonds, ETFs, Yield-cos, and the impact investing platform Swell.

 Green bonds, though they are an established bond historically, have a very low yield and include a lot of interest rate risk.
 Yield cos deal with sustainable stocks that include solar farms, wind farms, and such.
 While they have a higher yield rate, they do rely on the success and growth of the parent company.
-Swell is a platform that filters through stocks and finds the ones that meet certain criteria.
-They don’t just exclude certain companies—as with SRIs—they endeavor to find companies with stocks that are actually making the world a better place.
+Swell was a platform that filtered through stocks and found the ones that met certain criteria.
+They didn’t just exclude certain companies—as with SRIs—they endeavored to find companies with stocks that were actually making the world a better place.
 Listen to the entire episode for the pros and cons of each of these and for more insight into how you can generate positive impact through intentional investments.